staticacessmemory/staticacessmemory/README.md

-# Hi, I'm statio 👋
+# Hi, I'm static 👋

 ## 🚀 About Me
 - Interested in machine learning, low-level programming and performance